Quantum Circuit Mutants: Empirical Analysis and Recommendations: Discussion and Recommendations

-\textbf{Availability of Dataset and Recommendation Tool.} The database from our empirical evaluation is available for anyone interested in using them.\footnote{Faulty benchmarks can be downloaded from our GitHub repository during the review.
-If the paper is accepted, we will publish it on a dedicated web page.}.
-On top of the faulty benchmarks, we also built a software tool\footnote{Note that the software tool is also available in the GitHub repository.}, which can recommend faulty benchmarks to users based on selection criteria.
-For instance, a user can specify an \textit{Algorithm}, \textit{Algorithm Group}, or algorithms by \textit{Output Dominance} together with desired \survivalRate and a maximum number of faulty benchmarks, and the software tool can provide the faulty benchmarks.
+The dataset from our empirical evaluation is available for anyone interested in using it~\parencite{GitHubRepository}.\footnote{Original and faulty benchmarks can be downloaded from our GitHub repository~\parencite{GitHubRepository}.} The dataset contains all the mutants created during the study, along with their respective original circuits.
+The dataset includes a variety of quantum circuit benchmarks with diverse mutation characteristics and covers several quantum algorithms with different complexity levels and fault characteristics.

+On top of the faulty benchmarks, we also built a software tool,\footnote{Note that the software tool is also available in the GitHub repository~\parencite{GitHubRepository}.} which can recommend faulty benchmarks to users based on selection criteria.
 This recommendation tool was built by studying all the possible interactions between \textit{Algorithm}, \textit{Algorithm Group}, or algorithms by \textit{Output Dominance} with all possible mutation characteristics (i.e., single, pair-wise, and three-ways).

-\textbf{Assessing Quantum Software Testing Techniques.} One typical use of faulty benchmarks is to assess the cost-effectiveness of quantum software testing techniques from various perspectives.
-For instance, users can assess whether their testing techniques can detect faults seeded in faulty benchmarks of varying survival rates.
-Moreover, one could also assess whether their testing techniques can identify faults seeded with specific mutation characteristics (e.g., the position of a fault).
+For instance, a user can specify an \textit{Algorithm}, \textit{Algorithm Group}, or algorithms by \textit{Output Dominance} together with desired \survivalRate and a maximum number of faulty benchmarks.